Nizar-Charrada/Nizar-Charrada/README.md

 Hi!
 I'm a dedicated Machine Learning and Data Enthusiast currently pursuing a degree in Software Engineering.
 My passion lies in the field of AI, where I continually explore and engage with the latest advancements.
 My interests cover both research and practical engineering, enjoying the process of reading cutting-edge papers and implementing their innovations.

 I have hands-on experience in training models for specific domains and developing AI-powered apps.
 Additionally, I've worked on large language models (LLM), including fine-tuning, implementation, and deployment.
 On the operational side, I focus on model deployment, ensuring reproducibility, scaling, and efficient inference.
-- 💼 I am currently pursuing a masters degree in Software Engineering.
+- 💼 I am currently pursuing a master's degree in Software Engineering.
 - 📫 Reach me via email at nizar.charrada@insat.ucar.tn.

 Check out my Zindi Profile: https://zindi.africa/users/Charrada